 - Integration with WooCommerce.

-- Advanced analytics so you can track, measure and improve future newsletters, as well as Google Analytics integration.
+- Advanced analytics so you can track, measure and improve future newsletters, as well as Google Analytics integration (paid plans only).

 - Advanced delivery infrastructure built for WordPress (the MailPoet Sending Service which is available for in the free plan).